williw7/collaboration-network/README.md

 Add files to the `.gitignore` if they should be ignored.

-Now I am commititng from the dev branch.
+Now I am commititng from the dev branch. haha.